Re. ACRONYMS

 🌟 GROWTH

-Consciously, consistently practice saying “I THINK…..” instead of “I feel…”, will greatly help to figure who WE are, contributing to our ‘sanity’ & improving our connection with others – unless deliberately meaning to refer to body sensations or emotions.
+Consciously, consistently practice saying “I THINK…..” instead of “I feel…” will greatly help to figure who WE are, contribute to our ‘sanity’ & improve our connection with others.
+Only use FEEL if deliberately meaning to refer to body sensations or emotions.

 The easiest way to know the difference: